 America's economy is driven by purchases, and purchase price is certainly a determining factor.
 However, that DOES NOT mean that saving a few pennies here, or a dollar per unit there, to improve the quality of AM sound in radios, would break the manufacturer, or the consumer.
 This explains why we did not cut corners when designing and manufacturing our own AM stereo products.

 We have adopted Motorola's C-QuAM®™ analog stereo AM technology, and are proud to offer the latest integrated circuit decoder technology available for C-QuAM™ stereo tuners, to provide optimum and accurate AM stereo performance.
 We re-launched AM Stereo in October 2005, and we gave C-QuAM™ a second chance in the marketplace by introducing four new AM stereo products since then.
 These AM stereo products cannot be purchased anywhere else.
 Customers are very satisfied with their meduci tuners.
-Satisfaction is so high that meduci tuners are not re-sold on eBay.
+Satisfaction is so high that seldom are any used meduci tuners sold at eBay and other online auction sites.
 Each meduci product is also backed with one-year warranty against defects in material and workmanship.
 We use ORIGINAL McCoy Motorola IC chips and other prime components in every meduci AM STEREO product.

 There are many AM medium-wave stations broadcasting wideband full fidelity sound in different parts of the world.
 When received using an appropriate wide band high fidelity AM stereo receiver or tuner under good conditions in the reception environment, using a good external indoor tunable loop antenna, the recovered noise-free high definition sound is virtually indistinguishable from many high quality FM stereo broadcasts!
 Hearing is believing!
 Sample one of our high definition AM stereo products, and judge the enhanced audio fidelity for yourself.